rednam-ntn/hhp/README.md

 ## __1. Author__

-This project is part of VEF Academy Machine Learning Course of Winter 2018 and all done by __Nguyen Thai Nam__, Group 13.
+This project is part of VEF Academy Machine Learning Course of Winter 2018 and all done by me.

 ## __2. Project Description__